 Is Quinoa Low FODMAP?
 Yes, At Most Realistic Portions

-The longer version covers which colors are safe (all of them), how flour and flakes behave, practical swaps, and the one label trap that turns a low-FODMAP grain into a high-FODMAP meal.
+This post covers which colors are safe (all of them), how flour and flakes behave, practical swaps, and the one label trap that turns a low-FODMAP grain into a high-FODMAP meal.

 The Monash numbers